Adrift (video game): Development

 The team noted that the "look" of the game was the biggest change that occurred during development.
 Orth compared the game's art style to the minimalist presentation of the 1968 film 2001: A Space Odyssey.
 Orth also acknowledged the comparisons between Adrift and the 2013 film Gravity, stating that the game was conceived prior to the film's release.
 Upon watching the film, he felt confident that the two are "very different".
 The team consider the game's scope and scale to be similar to Gravity, the immersion of the world similar to the Half-Life series, and the presentation and storytelling similar to Journey (2012).
 Orth also admitted that he was largely inspired by the game Proteus (2013) while developing Adrift.
 The game's logo was designed by graphic designer Cory Schmitz, while the team hired Hogarth de la Plante as a prototype artist, Dave Flamburis as a technical artist, Oscar Cafaro as a concept artist and Chad King as an environment artist.
 The game's soundtrack was mainly composed by Orth, with contributions from the American band Weezer.
 The game's sounds were recorded by Al Nelson of Skywalker Sound, at Skywalker Ranch.
 Nelson stated that he intended to "[tell] a story and [present] emotion with sound".

 The game was developed simultaneously for Microsoft Windows, PlayStation 4 and Xbox One.
 It was released on March 28, 2016 for Windows, and is scheduled to release on July 15, 2016 for PlayStation 4. it was originally intended for release in September 2015, but was delayed to coincide with the launch of the Oculus Rift.
 The game will feature Oculus Rift support, a feature that they intended since's the game's conception.
 The original prototype for the game was developed for potential publishers by three people in ten weeks, using the Unity game engine.
 The game's functionality was rebuilt for use with the Unreal Engine 4.

 Adrift was officially announced on June 4, 2014, prior to the full gameplay reveal at The Game Awards on December 5, 2014.
 A trailer for the game leaked a few days prior to E3 2015, in June 2015.
 On June 12, 2015, Three One Zero announced a partnership with Top Cow Productions and Image Comics to produce a comic book series based on Adrift; the first issue was released on the same day.
 The series is written by Matt Hawkins, with artwork by Luca Casalanguida.

 Reception

-The game received generally mixed reviews upon release according to review aggregator Metacritic.
+The game received generally mixed reviews upon release according to review aggregator platform Metacritic.